Faculty Director: 2008 - present

 Principal Investigator on Founding NSF Grant

 John Morgan is Professor of Business and of Economics at UC Berkeley.
 Prior to joining the faculty at Cal, he was an Assistant Professor in the Woodrow Wilson School for Public and International Affairs at Princeton University.
-He received his Ph.D. from The Pennsylvania State University.
+He received his Ph.D. from Pennsylvania State University.
 His research includes studies of the economics of the Internet, information flows within organizations, and auctions.
 He has written articles on how to choose advisors in organizations, the economics of price comparison sites on the Internet, and the impact of restrictive amendment rules on legislative outcomes.
 His articles have been published in American Economic Review, Journal of Political Economy, and American Political Science Review as well as other top journals.
-Prof. Morgan is currently involved in consulting projects examining optimal pricing of listings for a leading Internet price comparison site in Europe as well as developing pricing strategies for a major airline on competing Internet travel sites.
+Professor Morgan is currently involved in consulting projects examining optimal pricing of listings for a leading Internet price comparison site in Europe as well as developing pricing strategies for a major airline on competing Internet travel sites.
 Past consulting focused on bankruptcy and litigation, on antitrust issues for the Federal Trade Commission, and on intellectual property rights in the pharmaceutical industry.
+Professor Morgan was the inaugural recipient of the 2013 Williamson Award, the highest faculty award from Berkeley-Haas School of Business (read the article here).

 Terrance Odean is a Professor of Finance at the Haas School of Business.
 He is an editor at the Review of Financial Studies.
 Odean's research focuses on investor behavior, investor welfare, and the influence of investor decision processes on equity market returns.
 His research has been cited in The Wall Street Journal, The New York Times, The L.A.
-Times, The Washington Post, The International Herald Tribune, Time, Newsweek, U.S. News and World Report, Barron's, Forbes, Business Week, Smart Money, Bloomberg Personal, Worth, Kipplinger's Personal Finance, and several other publications.
-During the summer of 1970, Odean drove a yellow cab in New York City.
+Times, The Washington Post, The International Herald Tribune, Time Magazine, Newsweek, U.S. News and World Report, Barron's, Forbes, Business Week, Smart Money, Bloomberg Personal, Worth, Kipplinger's Personal Finance, and several other publications.

 Don A. Moore